-Our staff play a particularly important role in safeguarding as they are in a position to observe any changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.

-- All members of staff have a responsibility to: - Provide a safe environment in which children can learn. - Be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - Know what to do if a child tells them that they are being abused, neglected or exploited and understand the impact this can have upon a child. - Be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - The signs of different types of abuse, neglect and exploitation, including domestic and sexual abuse (including controlling and coercive behaviour, as well as parental conflict that is frequent, intense, and unresolved), as well as specific safeguarding issues, such as child-on-child abuse, grooming, child sexual exploitation (CSE), child criminal exploitation (CCE), indicators of being at risk from or involved with serious violent crime, FGM, radicalisation and serious violence (including that linked to county lines) - Be prepared to identify children who may benefit from early help and understand the early help process and their role in it. - o Understand the school safeguarding policies and systems. - Undertake regular and appropriate training which is regularly updated. - Be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - Know how to maintain an appropriate level of confidentiality. - Reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe. - Act in line with Teachers' Standards 2012 which state that teachers (including Headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - New and emerging threats, including online harm, grooming, sexual exploitation, criminal exploitation, radicalisation, and the role of technology and social media in presenting harm - $\circ\,$ The importance of reassuring victims that they are being taken seriously and that they will be supported and kept safe - The fact that children can be at risk of harm inside and outside of their home, at school and online - The fact that children who are (or who are perceived to be) lesbian, gay, bisexual or gender guestioning (LGBTQ+) can be targeted by other children - o That a child and their family may be experiencing multiple needs at the same time - What to look for to identify children who need help or protection
+- Our staff play a particularly important role in safeguarding as they are in a position to observe changes in a child's behaviour or appearance, identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating. - All members of staff have a responsibility to: - provide a safe environment in which children can learn. - be aware of the indicators of abuse, neglect and exploitation so that they can identify cases of children who may need help or protection. - know what to do if a child tells them that they are being abused, neglected, or exploited and understand the impact this can have upon a child. - be able to identify and act upon indicators that children are, or at risk of developing mental health issues. - be prepared to identify children who may benefit from early help and understand the early help process and their role in it. - o understand the school safeguarding policies and systems. - o undertake regular and appropriate training which is regularly updated. - be aware of the local process of making referrals to children's social care and statutory assessment under the Children Act 1989. - know how to maintain an appropriate level of confidentiality. - reassure children who report concerns that they are being taken seriously and that they will be supported and kept safe.

-• Staff at The Charles Dickens School recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
-This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child.

-Staff at The Charles Dickens School will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff and pupil codes of conduct.
+- act in line with Teachers' Standards 2012 which state that teachers (including headteachers) should safeguard children's wellbeing and maintain public trust in the teaching profession as part of their professional duties. - Staff at [Name of School] recognise that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as being abusive or harmful.
+This should not prevent staff from having professional curiosity and speaking to a DSL if they have any concerns about a child. - Staff at [Name of School] will determine how best to build trusted relationships with children, young people and parents/carers which facilitate appropriate professional communication in line with existing and relevant policies, for example, our staff Code of Conduct and pupil behaviour policy.

-2.4 Children and Young People
+2.4 Children and young people

-- Children and young people have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - Contribute to the development of school safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.
+- Children and young people have a right to: - Feel safe, be listened to, and have their wishes and feelings taken into account. - Confidently report abuse, neglect or exploitation, knowing their concerns will be treated seriously, and knowing they can safely express their views and give feedback. - o Contribute to the development of school safeguarding policies. - Receive help from a trusted adult. - Learn how to keep themselves safe, including online.

-2.5 Parents and Carers
+2.5 Parents and carers

-- Parents/carers have a responsibility to: - o Understand and adhere the relevant school policies and procedures. - Talk to their children about safeguarding issues with their children and support the school in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm including online. - Seek help and support from the school or other agencies.
+- Parents/carers have a responsibility to: - Understand and adhere to the relevant school policies and procedures. - Talk to their children about safeguarding issues and support the school in their safeguarding approaches. - o Identify behaviours which could indicate that their child is at risk of harm, including online. - Seek help and support from the school or other agencies.

-3 Child Protection Procedures
+3. Child Protection Procedures

-3.1 Recognising Indicators of Abuse, Neglect and Exploitation
+3.1 Recognising indicators of abuse, neglect and exploitation